Dutch investment firm SHV bids $3.4 billion for Nutreco

 Nutreco, which had 2013 sales of 5.2 billion euros, said it had received guarantees from SHV that it would continue its growth strategy, including acquisitions, and that it would keep its headquarters in the Netherlands.

-"SHV will be an excellent partner, enabling us to maintain our corporate identity, culture, values and organisation," said Knut Nesse, CEO of Nutreco.
+"SHV will be an excellent partner, enabling us to maintain our corporate identity, culture, values and organization," said Knut Nesse, CEO of Nutreco.

 Under the terms of the agreement, SHV, which has its roots in a 19th century coal trading company, will pay for the acquisition in cash from its own financial resources.